 - Numbness and tingling

 One of the primary reasons for vitamin E deficiency is in our genes.
 Many times, this deficiency is passed on from the forefathers.
-Thus, if there is a history of vitamin E deficiency in the family, then it is utmost important to keep a regular eye on the vitamin E levels and not allow them to fall below the prescribed numbers.
+Thus, if there is a history of vitamin E deficiency in the family, then it is of utmost importance to keep a regular eye on the vitamin E levels and not allow them to fall below the prescribed numbers.

 In many situations, a vitamin E deficiency may crop up due to medical conditions such as: